Dragonmystic707/exalted-reincarnated/docs/Infernals/Charms.md

 **Type:** Free Action; Scene
 **Mins:** Cecelyne 1

-The Infernal may make a **Influence Emotion** action without being the source of the Influence.
+The Infernal may make an **Influence Emotion** action without being the source of the Influence.
 The target will ascribe this emotion to the closest thing that they can rationalize.
 If Panic were to be placed into them, they might become convinced that their ally is about to betray